 The Equal Protection Clause and separate Indian education.
-It is unclear whether an Indian classification that a school or school district uses to provide educational benefits to Indian students is a racial or a political classification under the Equal Protection Clause.
+15 It is unclear whether an Indian classification that a school or school district uses to provide educational benefits to Indian students is a racial or a political classification under the Equal Protection Clause.
 If it is a racial classification, a court will consider it suspect, subject it to strict scrutiny, and most likely invalidate it.
 For example, some might argue that separating Indian students for educational purposes is unrelated to tribal matters and is therefore directed toward a racial group.
 Under a strict scrutiny analysis, if Indian children's needs can be met by means other than promoting separation in schools, the state cannot justify an Indian classification.
-Others might argue that a state may enact protection Clause.
-When the classification of Indian is based on quasisovereign tribal interests and is intended to benefit Indian students, it is a "benign" classification subject to less judicial scrutiny.
+16 Others might argue that a state may enact protective measures to meet the educational needs of Indian children without violating the Equal Protection Clause.
+When the classification of Indian is based on quasi-sovereign tribal interests 17 and is intended to benefit Indian students, it is a "benign" classification subject to less judicial scrutiny.

-Minnesota's School Desegregation/Integration Rule
+Minnesota's School Desegregation/Integration Rule 18

 Certain American Indian students are exempt from the requirements under Minnesota Rules, chapter 3535, governing equal opportunity in schools.
 The exemption appears to be based on students' political status defined by the federal government's relationship with American Indian tribes or through an agreement with an American Indian tribal government.
 For purposes of developing a school or school district desegregation plan under the state rules, the definition of segregation does not include a concentration of enrolled American Indian students that (1) exists to meet the students' unique educational needs through federal education programs and (2) is voluntary on the part of the parents or students or both.
-However, a district containing a racially identifiable school or district, and must include in the plan programs that provide instruction about different cultures, including options such as American Indian language and culture programs that are uniquely relevant to American Indian students.
+However, a district containing a racially identifiable school or a racially isolated district must develop a plan to improve integration in the school or district, and must include in the plan programs that provide instruction about different cultures, including options such as American Indian language and culture programs that are uniquely relevant to American Indian students.
+20 or Title VII of the Civil Rights Act.
+Courts may find more acceptable those employment measures that impose a diffuse burden on many individuals, such as hiring goals or affirmative recruitment plans, than measures that impose a heavy burden on a few individuals, such as race conscious layoffs.

-&lt;sup>1 Minn.
+1 Minn.
 Stat. §§ 124D.71-124D.82.